artcom/ansible-role-win-autostart/README.md

 # Win Autostart
-Ansible role to create an autostart link for a command.
+Ansible role to create an autostart link for a command on a Windows 10 machine.

 ## Role Variables
 Available variables are listed below, along with default values `(see defaults/main.yml)`: